Store Mapping

 Overview

-fritz2 uses stores to manage the application state by holding some data model.
-But quite often those data does not fit naturally to the needed UI-fragment.
-This is often due to the normalized form, where redundancy is avoided as much as possible.
-Also, HTML can only render Strings in the end, but the String representation of some data types might differ from case to case, and we do not want to store those all explicitly.
+fritz2 uses stores to manage the application state by holding a data model.
+But quite often the data does not fit into the desired UI-fragment out of the box.
+This is often due to the normalized form which avoids redundancy as much as possible.
+Also, HTML can only render Strings at the end of the day, but the correct String representation of data types differs from case to case, and we do not want to store those explicitly.

-In order to support clean data management but also a good match between data and UI-shape, fritz2's store concept offers a powerful concept: Store mapping.
+In order to support clean data management and compromise well between data and UI-shape, fritz2's stores offer a powerful concept: store mapping.

-Like the known map-function from collections, where some source type T gets transformed to some other type R inside an expression, we can also map a store in order to change its source type to some other, better fitting type.
-There is one big difference between the classical map-function and the store's mapping functions: A store needs not only a function from T -> R (getter) but also from R -> T (setter) as a store manages changes!
+Remember the map-function from collections where a source type T is transformed to another type R inside of an expression?
+We can also map a store in order to change its source type to a more suitable type.
+However, there is one big difference between the classical map-function and the store's mapping functions: A store needs both a getter-function from T -> R and a setter-function from R -> T to manage changes.

 Lenses

-fritz2 also offers the method lensOf() for a short-and-sweet-experience, which accepts a getter- and a setter-expression:
+fritz2 offers the method lensOf() for a short-and-sweet-experience which accepts a getter- and a setter-expression:

 val nameLens: Lens<Person, String> = lensOf({ it.name }, { person, value -> person.copy(name = value) })

-The lens can then be used to access the name-property of a Person or to create a new person with changed name:
+This lens can be used to access the name-property of a Person, or to create a new person with changed name:

 val fritz2 = Person(1, "fritz2")